52 Weird and Unique Things To Do In Tokyo

 1. Real Life Mario Kart

-Check out this Mario Kart tour that starts west of Shinjuku and takes you to Harajuku, through Shibuya crossing, and more.
+• Check out this Mario Kart tour that focuses on West Tokyo.
+It starts near Shinjuku and takes you to Harajuku, through Shibuya crossing, and more.

-If you have a bit of need for speed, take the Akihabara go-karting tour, which takes you over the Rainbow Bridge and you can hit speeds up to 60 km/hr!
-(It feels faster when you’re exposed to the elements)
+• If you have a bit of need for speed, take the East Tokyo Akihabara go-karting tour, which takes you over the Rainbow Bridge and you can hit speeds up to 60 km/hr!

 Note: Throwing banana peels and turtle shells are not allowed, even though it’s weird Tokyo.